12 Common Time Wasters in the Workplace (and How You Can Avoid Them)

 Establish Email Communication Hours

-You should select a specific time to check the email that you have received and reply to them.
+You should select a specific time to check the email that you have received and reply to it.

-Also, let everyone know what is your typical replying time so nobody keeps bothering you unnecessarily.
+Also, let everyone know what is your typical reply time is so nobody keeps bothering you unnecessarily.
 This practice helps in managing email overload.

 Limit Your Smartphone Usage

-Restricting your phones to access any time can be a game-changer for you.
-The less you use it the more productive your days become.
+Restricting your phone's access at any time can be a game-changer for you.
+The less you use it, the more productive your days become.

-Designate a specific time of the day when you'll be using your phone.
-This eliminates one of the biggest time wasters at work and reduces workplace distractions.
+Designate a specific personal time of the day when you'll be using your phone.
+This eliminates the huge time wasters at work and reduces workplace distractions.

 Reduce the Use of Social Media

-Try digital detox.
+Try a digital detox.
 Avoid social media at work or limit it as much as you can.

 Set a specific time each day when you want to go on social media.
 Turn off the notifications on your mobile and laptop.

-Also don't forget to sign out from your social media accounts from your office devices.
+Also, don't forget to sign out of your social media accounts on your office devices.
 It mitigates the effects of social media on work productivity.
+Use computer monitoring tools to keep an eye on your employees’ device activity during working hours.

 Keeping a certain quota of time to use social media can be very useful for some people.